 The Muhamnad Ali Center is a cultural and educational facility inspired by the life and legacy of the late boxer.
 The center features three levels of interactive exhibits, galleries and artifacts.
 Event space includes the 6,700-square-foot View Pointe Hall that can accommodate up to 500 for a standing reception, a 1,400-square-foot auditorium with stadium seating for 158; and the 1,600-square-foot LeRoy Neiman Gallery.

-In addition, Ali Week will be a celebration that will honor his outstanding legacy, not only as an athlete but as a humanitarian and beloved member of his community.
-The June 1–9, 2019, celebration begins with the Kick-Off Ali Week Carnival, featuring music, games, food vendors and free admission to the Ali Center all day.
+In addition, Ali Week is a celebration that will honor his outstanding legacy, not only as an athlete but as a humanitarian and beloved member of his community.
+The 2019 celebration began with the Kick-Off Ali Week Carnival, featuring music, games, food vendors and free admission to the Ali Center all day.

 Louisville Slugger Museum & Factory